fatemehadadi/NLP-project/README.md

-# NLP-project
-Replication Study of Self-Attentive Classification-Based Anomaly Detection in Unstructured Logs
+# Replication Study of Self-Attentive Classification-Based Anomaly Detection in Unstructured Logs